flashwing-04/showtime-website-project-archive/content/ws20/master/m2-leistungstracker/_index.md

 {{<section title="Where does Athletimize come in?">}}
 Athletimize offers daily assessment questionnaires as well as session-specific assessments that allow athletic staff to analyze an individual athlete’s performance in a more faceted approach.
-A team’s management and training staff can track performance data over time, follow the team’s athletic development and investigate change with the help of the individual and team reports.
+A team’s management and training staff can track performance data over time, follow the team’s athletic development and investigate change with the help of individual and team reports.
 {{</section >}}

 <div class="mediathek-embed">